 Fuel Cell Vehicles in the United Kingdom

-In 2017, the Government of UK granted a funding of US$ 30 million towards the development of hydrogen vehicles and infrastructure.Regulatory policies pertaining to emissions along with increasing investments towards development of hydrogen infrastructure would drive the UK fuel cell market share.
+In 2017, the Government of the UK granted a funding of US$ 30 million towards the development of hydrogen vehicles and infrastructure.Regulatory policies pertaining to emissions along with increasing investments towards development of hydrogen infrastructure would drive the UK fuel cell market share.
 Increasing focus to replace the conventional power sources with the sustainable energy systems would further stimulate the industry growth.
-The Government of UK has planned to open 65 hydrogen refueling stations by 2020 and 1,150 by 2030.
+The Government of the UK has planned to open 65 hydrogen refueling stations by 2020 and 1,150 by 2030.

 Fuel Cell Vehicles in China

 China’s fuel cell market is expected to witness significant growth between 2018 and 2024.
 The ongoing investments, since 2017, by major industry players including Hyundai towards the development of H2 infrastructure will complement the industry outlook.
 In 2017, Hyundai unveiled its plans to launch the second-generation hydrogen fuel cell vehicle, which will further enhance the properties of technology.

 Fuel Cell Vehicles in India

 A Bengaluru-based startup called Log9 Materials believes that the key is to focus on energy-generation, instead of energy storage.
 Log9 Materials say that a car powered by aluminium fuel cells can have a range of 1000 km post which the aluminium plates can be replaced within minutes.